 How to complain about a holiday

 The ABTA Code of Conduct involves guaranteed complaints handling procedures.
-If these are not met, then you can go to ABTA, who will be able to offer independent arbitration to help resolve your holiday complaint.
+If these are not met, then you can go to ABTA, which will be able to offer independent arbitration to help resolve your holiday complaint.

 Resolver will of course help guide you through every stage of this process, helping you to deal with your complaint as painlessly as possible